10 Low Carb Mistakes That Can Slow Your Weight Loss

 1. Can I eat fruit on a low-carb diet?

-Yes, but choose low-carb fruits like berries in moderation.
+Yes.
+Choose low-carb fruits like berries and enjoy them in moderation.

-2. What is the best way to get enough fiber on a low-carb diet?
+2. How can I get enough fiber on a low-carb diet?

 4. Should I count calories on a low-carb diet?